Back to Home

 }

 Using await allows the current thread to be freed while waiting for the file data, avoiding thread blocking and allowing the thread to potentially handle other tasks.
 The await keyword signals a potential suspension point.
-When the code execution reaches await, the current task can be suspended, and the thread can be used to execute other tasks.
+When the code execution reaches await the current task can be suspended, and the thread can be used to execute other tasks.
 Once the awaited operation (downloading the file) is complete, the task is resumed, and the execution continues from the suspension point.

 2. Safe Primitives vs. Legacy Primitives